Self-awareness is one of the keys to emotional intelligence. It’s also a key to growth.

 The challenge here for church leaders is that it’s difficult to reach a community that the next generation doesn’t believe you care about.

-Naturally, if you do care about your community (as many church leaders do), it’s probably important to have some evidence that that’s the case beyond virtue signalling or token gestures.
+Naturally, if you do care about your community (as many church leaders do), it’s probably important to have some evidence that that’s the case beyond virtue signaling or token gestures.

 About South Florida…It’s a Great Microcosm

-Again, while some of the data is particular to South Florida, this has far less to do with Florida than it does with national trends that have been surfacing for years.
+Again, while some of the data is particular to South Florida, this has far less to do with Florida than with national trends that have surfaced for years.

-If you’re worried that it’s too South Florida, just know that especially in the last year South Florida has become a haven for tech entrepreneurs, founders and venture capitalists.
+If you’re worried that it’s too South Florida, know that, especially in the last year, South Florida has become a haven for tech entrepreneurs, founders, and venture capitalists.

 The truth is a great place to start.